maxims94/get-your-solboard/README.md

 **I wanted to build a more interactive version of Solana Pay.**

 In Solana Pay, you scan a QR code, wait for a moment and are presented with a final transaction that you need to approve.
 There's no space for user input!
-There is no real bidirectional interaction or back and forth with the user; the server can't query them about their preferences or get additional inputs.
+There is no real back and forth with the user.
+The server can't query them about their preferences or request additional inputs.

-I wanted to change that by using a slightly different approach.
-First, the user identifies themselves to the merchant.
-This allows the system to generate multiple options specific to that user.
+I wanted to enable such inputs by using a slightly different approach.
+First, the user identifies himself to the merchant through his public key.
+This allows the system to generate multiple options specific to that user and display them in the UI.
 The user then chooses between them.
-Depending on their choice, a different transaction is generated and presented.
+Depending on the choice, a different transaction is generated on the server and sent back for the user to sign.

 This way, a lot more dynamic interactions between customer and merchant are possible.
-In particular, you can split up the process into multiple steps (with possible user input) rather than forcing the entire process into a single step.
+In particular, you can split up the payment process into multiple steps (with possible user input) rather than forcing the entire process into a single step.

-In our case, this allows the user to choose between different coupons (or choose no coupon at all):
+In our case, this system allows the user to choose between different coupons (or choose no coupon at all):

 ![Checkout](/img/checkout.png)

+In a typical scenario, there would be a system deciding for you to e.g. use a coupon for the current purchase.
+The entire process would be deterministic and you, as user, could merely agree to it.

 ## How does it work technically?